Liquidbrc/liquid-brc/README.md

 - ✅ Tradable **before** BRC2.0 goes live
 - ✅ **Snapshot** of holders at BRC2.0 mainnet launch
 - ✅ No need to stake — just **hold to qualify**
+- ✅ Once all 100,000 mints are completed, the inscriptions will be indexed and listed on Ordinals marketplaces like Magic Eden, making them tradable even before the official launch of BRC2.0.

 ---